 Q: Don’t you have services at other times?

-A: The Cathedral usually has six services on Sunday and four each weekday, but we are best able to accommodate groups at these services:
+A: The Cathedral usually has services on Sundays and Weekdays, but we are best able to accommodate groups at these services:

 - Monday–Friday: Holy Eucharist at 12 noon

 - Monday–Thursday during the academic year: Evensong at 5:30 pm